shhossain/computer_science/Networking/readme.md

 It is a communication protocol that is used to create a direct connection between two communicating devices.
 This protocol defines the rules using which two devices will authenticate with each other and exchange information with each other.
 For example, A user connects his PC to the server of an Internet Service Provider also uses PPP.
 Similarly, for connecting two routers for direct communication it uses PPP.

 ## [OSI Model](OSI%20Model/readme.md#osi-model)
 OSI stands for **Open Systems Interconnection**.
-It has been developed by ISO – ‘**International Organization for Standardization**‘, in the year 1984.
-It is a 7 layer architecture with each layer having specific functionality to perform.
+It was developed by ISO – ‘**International Organization for Standardization**‘, in the year 1984.
+It is a 7-layer architecture with each layer having specific functionality to perform.
 All these 7 layers work collaboratively to transmit the data from one person to another across the globe.

 ![](OSI%20Model/img/computer-network-osi-model-layers.png)

 ### **1\.
-Physical Layer (Layer 1) :**
+Physical Layer (Layer 1):**

 The lowest layer of the OSI reference model is the physical layer.
 It is responsible for the actual physical connection between the devices.
 The physical layer contains information in the form of **bits.** It is responsible for transmitting individual bits from one node to the next.
-When receiving data, this layer will get the signal received and convert it into 0s and 1s and send them to the Data Link layer, which will put the frame back together.
+When receiving data, this layer will get the signal received and convert it into 0s and 1s, and send them to the Data Link layer, which will put the frame back together.

 ![](OSI%20Model/img/computer-network-osi-model-layers-bits.png)

 The functions of the physical layer are as follows:

 1.  **Bit synchronization:** The physical layer provides the synchronization of the bits by providing a clock.
-This clock controls both sender and receiver thus providing synchronization at bit level.
+This clock controls both the sender and receiver thus providing synchronization at the bit level.
 2.  **Bit rate control:** The Physical layer also defines the transmission rate i.e. the number of bits sent per second.
 3.  **Physical topologies:** Physical layer specifies the way in which the different, devices/nodes are arranged in a network i.e. bus, star, or mesh topology.
-4.  **Transmission mode:** Physical layer also defines the way in which the data flows between the two connected devices.
-The various transmission modes possible are Simplex, half-duplex and full-duplex.
+4.  **Transmission mode:** The Physical layer also defines the way in which the data flows between the two connected devices.
+The various transmission modes possible are Simplex, half-duplex, and full-duplex.

 ### **2\.
-Data Link Layer (DLL) (Layer 2) :**
+Data Link Layer (DLL) (Layer 2):**

 The data link layer is responsible for the node-to-node delivery of the message.
 The main function of this layer is to make sure data transfer is error-free from one node to another, over the physical layer.
 When a packet arrives in a network, it is the responsibility of DLL to transmit it to the Host using its MAC address.
 Data Link Layer is divided into two sublayers: